 We pre-sell properties before actual completion and, in accordance with PRC industry practice, our customers' mortgage banks require us to guarantee our customers' mortgage loans.
 Typically, we provide guarantees to PRC banks with respect to loans procured by the purchasers of our properties for the total mortgage loan amount until the completion of the registration of the mortgage with the relevant mortgage registration authorities, which generally occurs within six to 12 months after the purchasers take possession of the relevant properties.
 In line with what we believe to be industry practice, we rely on the credit evaluation conducted by mortgagee banks and do not conduct our own independent credit checks on our customers.
 The mortgagee banks typically require us to maintain, as restricted cash, up to 10% of the mortgage proceeds paid to us as security for our obligations under such guarantees.
 If a purchaser defaults on its payment obligations during the term of our guarantee, the mortgagee bank may deduct the delinquent mortgage payment from the security deposit.
 If the delinquent mortgage payments exceed the security deposit, the banks may require us to pay the excess amount.
-If multiple purchasers' default on their payment obligations, we will be required to make significant payments to the banks to pay the excess amount.
-If multiple purchasers' default on their payment obligations, we will be required to make significant payments to the banks to restill the properties underlying defaulted mortgages on a timely basis or at prices higher than the amounts of our guarantees and related expenses, we will suffer financial losses.
-We paid US\$1,659,652, US\$1,782,038 and US\$4,557,522 to satisfy guarantee obligations related to customer defaults for the years ended December 31, 2018, 2019 and 2020.
+If multiple purchasers' default on their payment obligations, we will be required to make significant payments to the banks to satisfy our guarantee obligations.
+Factors such as a significant decrease in housing prices, increase in interest rates or the occurrence of natural catastrophes, among others, could result in a purchaser defaulting on its mortgage payment obligations.
+If we are unable to resell the properties underlying defaulted mortgages on a timely basis or at prices higher than the amounts of our guarantees and related expenses, we will suffer financial losses.
+We paid US\$1,782,038, US\$4,557,522 and US\$3,723,398 to satisfy guarantee obligations related to customer defaults in 2019, 2020 and 2021, respectively.

-As of December 31, 2019 and 2020, our outstanding guarantees in respect of our customers' mortgage loans amounted to US\$2,617.2 million and US\$2,306.9 million, respectively.
+As of December 31, 2020 and 2021, our outstanding guarantees in respect of our customers' mortgage loans amounted to US\$2,306.9 million and US\$2,156.3 million, respectively.
 If substantial defaults by our customers occur and we are called upon to honor our guarantees, our financial condition, cash flow and results of operations will be materially adversely affected.